DuncanLab/OMINDS/README.md

 Object images’ memorability, nameability, and emotionality were normed by participants, then transformed into a percentile score across the image database.
 So, a value of 50 on memorability would mean that the software would select for images which were about average memorability across the current image set.

+> Note: Not all images can be at your desired percentile; the more images you need, the further they will stray from your target value.
+However, we select the images that are closest to your target and match the distributions of each selected parameter across folders.
+Since all selected attributes are equally weighted in our algorithm, we recommend only selecting the attributes that you really care about if you require a large number of images.

 ### Step 5: Stimuli Uniqueness

-Some of the stimuli in the image bank are distinct but of the same object.
+While all the stimuli in the image bank are distinct, some are images of the objects that belong to the same basic category.
 One such example is airplanes.
-As you can in the image below, these two stimuli are of different planes, but clearly planes nonetheless.
+As you can in the image below, these two stimuli are of different kinds of planes, but clearly planes nonetheless.

 ![Two Airplanes](/resources/Similar_Stimuli.png "Two Airplanes")

+We identified non-unique stimuli as those that had the same modal response in our normative naming data.
 If you would like to remove all such non-unique stimuli, and only keep one of these stimuli (eg. only one airplane) you can click on the switch and set it to "Yes".

 ![Specify Uniqueness](/resources/Choose_Uniqueness.png "Specify Uniqueness")